BuvinJT/distbuilder/docs/HighLevel.md

 This process contains a [PyToBinPackageProcess](#PyToBinPackageProcess) within it, and thus provides the full functionality of that.
-In addition, however, this also rolls the product of that process within a fullfleded installer.
+In addition, however, this also rolls the product of that process within a full fledge installer.
 Like the other process classes, this uses a [ConfigFactory](#configfactory) to automatically produce the config objects it requires, but allows a client to modify those objects before they are implemented by defining a derived class and overriding certain functions as needed for this purpose.

-This process is basically a simplflied version of a [RobustInstallerProcess](#RobustInstallerProcess).
-Use that instead if you need to build an installable distrubtion which does NOT involve a Python to binary conversion process (e.g. packaging binaries produced in another langauge with some other compiler), or if you need to produce multiple binaries or installable "packages" bundled together.
+This process is basically a simplified version of a [RobustInstallerProcess](#RobustInstallerProcess).
+Use that instead if you need to build an installable distribution which does NOT involve a Python to binary conversion process (e.g. packaging binaries produced in another language with some other compiler), or if you need to produce multiple binaries or installable "packages" bundled together.